kubedb/cli/docs/concepts/databases/mongodb.md

 KubeDB supports taking periodic snapshots for MongoDB database.
 This is an optional section in `.spec`.
 When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
 After that, at each tick kubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.
 If used, set the various sub-fields accordingly.

 - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 This specifies the schedule for backup operations.
 - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
 KubeDB supports cloud storage providers like S3, GCS, Azure and OpenStack Swift.
-It also supports any locally mounted Kubernetes volumes, like NFS, Ceph , etc. Only one backend can be used at a time.
+It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).
-- `spec.backupSchedule.resources` is an optional field that can request compute resources required by Jobs used to take snapshot or initialize databases from snapshot.
+- `spec.backupSchedule.resources` is an optional field that can request compute resources required by Jobs used to take a snapshot or initialize databases from a snapshot.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 ### spec.doNotPause

 `spec.doNotPause` is an optional field that tells KubeDB operator that if this MongoDB object is deleted, whether it should be reverted automatically.
 This should be set to `true` for production databases to avoid accidental deletion.
 If not set or set to false, deleting a MongoDB object put the database into a dormant state.
 THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows user to resume the database later.
+This allows users to resume the database later.

 ### spec.imagePullSecret